 Steps of Use French Press

-These are the steps to learn how to use french press:
+These are the steps of using french press:

 - Preheat your French press